501 Indiana St.

 Chinook, MT 59523

 The museum’s Paleontology Department has numerous exhibits with findings from the Judith River Formation.
 These exhibits feature hadrosaur, Gorgosaurus, and ankylosaur fossils discovered in the area.
 In addition, the museum displays gigantic marine reptiles, mosasaur and plesiosaur, as well as invertebrates that lived in the ancient ocean that covered this landscape 75-500 million years ago.
-The “Look, Touch, and Wonder” room offers visitors the opportunity to handle fossils of sea creatures, plants, and dinosaurs that roamed the earth millions of years ago.
+The Museum also offers visitors the opportunity to handle fossils of sea creatures, plants, and dinosaurs that roamed Blaine County millions of years ago.

 Did You Know?